About the program

 Eligibility requirements

-The program this year is open to all interested students and community members, including students from UBC, SFU, Langara college, or other higher-education institutions, and working professionals who want to learn about blockchain.
+The program this year is open to all interested students and community members, including students from UBC, SFU, Langara College, or other higher-education institutions, and working professionals who want to learn about blockchain.

-Instructions for Registration (Please read carefully)
+Instructions for Registration

 Students from the Lucerne University of Sciences and Arts